databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 `python_env.adoption`, emitted by `pythonSetupExtensions.ts`
 (`recordPythonSetupAdoption`) and driven by `python-setup/controllers/PythonSetupAdoptionManager.ts`.
-A once-per-session gauge, fired on the first `CONNECTED` transition (so the attached compute is known) and on setup completion (to catch a project that becomes VPEX-active mid-session);
+A once-per-session gauge, read on the first `CONNECTED` transition (so a compute is attached — possibly `none`, i.e. auth-connected with nothing selected) and deduped per project root.

-it dedupes per project root, so whichever fires first is the one reading.
+It is deliberately **not** fired on setup completion.
+A first-ever setup's state write is fire-and-forget and lands on a later microtask, while the setup controller's state event fires synchronously — so a reading taken there would still see the project as not-yet-VPEX-active and emit nothing.
+Such a session is measured from its next connect instead; the venv it just provisioned is already implied by a `python_env.setup.result` with `outcome: ok`.

 ### Why it is emitted only when VPEX-active